anan-ara/cs124-lab2/design/design.md

 Priority level adjustment, deleting the task, and renaming the task can be done from the task menu as we thought these are actions that are not commonly used, and can be hidden in the task menu to maximize the surface area for marking the task complete/incomplete.

+Upon talking to Alekz, one of our user testers, we actually realize that we are wrong in this for phones.
+For phones, clicking on the text area of the task should allow the user to rename the task, not check/uncheck the checkbox.
+We will change this to be the default behavior for phones in the next lab.

 The checkbox goes on the left of each task as that is where it is usually positioned on a physical to-do list.
 We included a checkbox because otherwise, it may not be immediately obvious how to mark an item as complete/incomplete.
 After checking an item, we grey out the text for that task.
 We considered putting a strikethrough on the text for completed tasks but we ended up deciding not to for readability.

 We decided to have different emojis (🔥, ⚠️, 💤) for the different priority levels for people who are color blind.
 This was a suggestion from Prof. Rhodes.